-Bell Geospace has been awarded exclusive rights to acquire and provide industry defining multi-client Gravity Gradiometry data for Sri Lanka by the Petroleum Resources Development Secretariat of Sri Lanka (PRDS).
+Bell Geospace has exclusive rights to acquire and provide industry defining multi-client Gravity Gradiometry data for Sri Lanka by the Petroleum Development Authority of Sri Lanka.
 The Sri Lanka FTG Multi-Client Programme includes airborne 3D Full Tensor Gradiometry, gravity and magnetic survey data over the shallow waters of the Mannar and Cauvery basins over blocks C1, M1, M2 and beyond.
 Data is already available now, with interpretations ongoing.

-These processed and interpreted FTG data, which will be integrated with additional datasets such as existing 2D seismic data and wells.
+These processed and interpreted FTG data, can be integrated with additional datasets such as existing 2D seismic data and wells.